Streaky Garza with 27, leads Iowa past Northwestern 75-62.

-C.J.
-Fredrick and Joe Wieskamp each added 11 as the Hawkeyes (12-5, 3-3 Big Ten) won their second straight.

-Miller Kopp scored 15 and Peter Nance had 11 for the cold-shootings Wildcats (6-10, 1-5), who connected at just 36% from the floor and have lost six of seven.

-Garza, the Big Ten scoring leader, hit his first four shots to account for Iowa’s first 10 points – and all of his in the first half – but didn’t connect again until hitting a layup 8:54 into the second.
-The junior center then scored the next 16 straight for Iowa to help the Hawkeyes break open a tight, often plodding game.
+Garza, the Big Ten scoring leader, hit his first four shots to account for Iowa’s first 10 points – and all of his in the first half.
+Garza didn’t connect again until hitting a layup 8:54 into the second.
+The junior center then turned it on and scored the next 16 straight for Iowa to help the Hawkeyes break open a tight, often plodding game.

+”It’s the ultimate confidence I have in myself,” Garza said. ”Every time I touch the ball, I have the ability to score or make the right play.
+Once I can get the ball deep, in deep post positioning, we got guys like Cordell (Pemsl) who are really unselfish and throw the ball to me down there.
+I feel like I can score on anybody.”

+Northwestern contained Garza for a stretch in the first half.
+Then then the 6-foot-11 junior sat early in the second after getting slapped with his third foul.
+But during most of the 24 minutes he was in the game, Garza was a threat, connecting from down low as well as from beyond the arc.

-Garza finished 10 for 14 from the floor, hit two of three 3-pointers and helped buoy Iowa’s 47% shooting for the game.
-He entered averaging 22 points.
+Garza, who entered averaging 22 points, finished 10 for 14 from the floor, hit two of three 3-pointers and helped buoy Iowa’s 47% shooting for the game.
+He made five of six free throws to round out his scoring line.

+After pulling Garza early in the second half, Iowa coach Fran McCaffrey put his big man back on the court 8:15 into the period.

+After finally connecting again, Garza scored 16 straight points to open Iowa’s lead to 69-51.
+He capped the run with a jumper with 5:01 left.

 Iowa led 41-35 following a mostly back-and-forth and close first half.
 The Hawkeyes’ seven-point lead with 1:53 left was the biggest by either team in the opening 20 minutes.